Skip to main content

 The Nordic-Baltic Hydrogen Corridor connects the production centres in North-East Europe with the consumption centres in Central Europe

 The European gas transmission system operators Gasgrid Finland (Finland), Elering (Estonia), Conexus Baltic Grid (Latvia), Amber Grid (Lithuania), GAZ-SYSTEM (Poland) and ONTRAS want to develop the cross-border hydrogen transport infrastructure from Finland through Estonia, Latvia, Lithuania and Poland to Germany, the Nordic-Baltic Hydrogen Corridor (NBHC).
 The aim of the project is to create a link between the green energy production regions in North-East Europe and the most important consumption centres in Central Europe.
-The NBHC is to be realised by 2030.
+The NBHC could be the first among the European hydrogen corridors to be put into action.

 Your contact at ONTRAS